MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-recovery-cannot-start-file-system-errors.md

 ---
 # Troubleshoot Linux virtual machine boot issues due to filesystem errors

-This article provides guidance to troubleshoot Linux virtual machine (VM) boot issues that are caused by filesystem errors.
+This article provides guidance to troubleshoot Linux virtual machine (VM) boot issues caused by filesystem errors.

 ## Symptoms

-You can't connect to an Azure Linux virtual machine (VM) by using the Secure Shell Protocol (SSH) or the VM Agent status in the [Azure portal](https://portal.azure.com/) isn't **Ready**.
+You can't connect to an Azure Linux virtual machine (VM) by using the Secure Shell Protocol (SSH), or the VM Agent status in the [Azure portal](https://portal.azure.com/) isn't **Ready**.
 When you run the [Boot diagnostics](boot-diagnostics.md) in the Azure portal or connect to the [Serial Console](serial-console-linux.md), you see log entries that resemble the following examples:

 > [!NOTE]
 >